gianpaj/cartrawler.github.io/_collections/_section_android/inpath.md

             var selected: Int? = null, // the number of selected extras or qty var includedInRate: Boolean? = null // Is this an extra selected by the user or already part of rate ): Parcelable

+    @Parcelize
+    class VehicleCharge (
+        var chargeDescription: String? = null, // The localized description var taxInclusive: String? = null, // Is tax included? var includedInRate: String? = null, // In this inpath payload use case this is always 'true' var purpose: String? = null, // Internal Purpose code var calculation: String? = null, // Reserved as "BeforePickup" var amount: Double? = null, // The amount of charge var currencyCode: String? = null // The currencyCode of the charge )  : Parcelable

 The total amount to be authorized against the customers credit card, is the authTotal attribute above.
 This is calcuated by cartrawler using paynow, insurance, and bookingfee amounts when applicable.